 The handicap fleet is a variety of dinghies that fall under this category due to not meeting the minimum number required to be considered a fleet at our club.
 Boats under this category include National 12, Enterprise, Gull, Mirror, Optimist, Laser Pico, Wayfarer, Laser 2000, GP14, Comet, Laser Bug and more.

-The most recent addition to the club's fleets is the remote-controlled Phantom class and the newly adopted RG65 class.
+Our model yacht fleet uses the radio controlled DragonForce 65 class.
 Designed for those who enjoy model yachting, don't like getting wet or circumstances prevent them from sailing.
 The boat is very cheap to purchase and sails easily for beginners.
 Races are held on Tuesday Evenings in the summer from 5pm, and Saturday Afternoons in the winter from 2pm.